garrandall/popular-music-data/tracks/whats-happnin--ying-yang-twins-trick-daddy.md

 Ok, let a nigga play and watch T-Double-D knock ya ass of the free seat All my Dade County Chevy boys, who drive candy toys and tolt guns galore And treat the Hummer like a Tonka toy
-Got shit you niggaz ain't seen before
+Got shit you niggas ain't seen before

-BOOM!!
+BOOM!
 It's on, bitch nigga we'll rock yo' dome
-BOOM!!
+BOOM!
 Bitch what's happnin'?
 (WHAT?!)
-BOOM!!
+BOOM!
 Bitch what's happnin'?
 (WHAT?!)
-BOOM!!
+BOOM!
 It's on, bitch nigga we'll rock yo' dome
-BOOM!!
+BOOM!
 Bitch what's happnin'?
 (WHAT?!)
-BOOM!!
+BOOM!
 Bitch what's happnin'?
 (WHAT?!)

 Ying Yang and the T-Double-D
-We, in this motherfucker crunk in this motherfucker And our niggaz wit' a Miami boy
+We, in this motherfucker crunk in this motherfucker And our niggas wit' a Miami boy
 And I still like to play wit' my Tonka toy
 I'm a Toys R Us kid, yes I is
 You can't be serious, yes I is